Chew/TARDIS-Docs/docs/rooms.md

 ## Vault room

-As of TARDIS v3.1-beta-1 the Vault room will automatically sort items into the chests contained within it.
+The Vault room will automatically sort items into the chests contained within it.

 For more information see: [Vault room](vault)